Plastic zip lock bags:

 A lot of bikes come with a tool kit specifically designed for on the road maintenance.

 The Honda Goldwings I've seen all have them as standard issue.
-I have had other bikes that had the tool kit as well.
+I have had other bikes that had the tool kit, as well.

-Includes tire gauge, sockets and a ratchet and combination wrenches, adjustable wrench, locking pliers, multi-tip screwdriver, flashlight and hex keys. |
+You can buy a motorcycle kit that Includes tire gauge, sockets and a ratchet and combination wrenches, adjustable wrench, locking pliers, multi-tip screwdriver, flashlight and hex keys.

 Oil and grease: